cross-org/kv/README.md

     on-disk ledger in the background.
 This is recommended for multi-process scenarios.
   - `false`: Automatic synchronization is disabled.
-You'll need to call db.sync() manually to keep the index up-to-date.
-This might be suitable for single-process scenarios where you prioritize performance.
+You'll need to call db.sync() manually to keep the index up-to-date with other processes.
+This might be suitable for single-process scenarios, or where you fine grained control over performance.
 - **syncIntervalMs** (number): Specifies the interval (in milliseconds) between automatic synchronization operations if autoSync is enabled.
 A shorter interval provides more up-to-date data but may introduce more overhead.
 - **ledgerCacheSize** (number): Sets the maximum amount of ledger data (in megabytes) to cache in memory.
 A larger cache can improve read performance but consumes more memory.
+(Default `100`).
 - **disableIndex** (boolean):
   - `false` (default): The in-memory index is enabled, allowing for efficient data retrieval and complex queries.